 The 2004 Companies Act allows listed Namibian companies to dematerialise share certificates and the NSX and Transfer Secretaries are investigating how this will impact on the current share registers, maintained for the primary listed companies as the required enabling legislation is still being drafted by NAMFISA.
 This 2004 Act allows any Namibian incorporated company to buy back its shares, under certain conditions instead of following the reduction of capital prescribed in the repealed act.
 A number of consequential changes to the Listings Requirements will be finalised together with the changes arising from the enactment of the Financial Institutions and Markets Act and consideration will be given to changes introduced by the JSE, as the leading SADC exchange, as best practices.
-Even in the absence of the enabling FIM Bill, the NSX will implement the CSD and give shareholders the option to dematerialise their shares into electronic scrip.
+The intension of the NSX is to implement the CSD and give shareholders the option to dematerialise their shares into electronic scrip, this is depended on the CSD obtaining its license under FIM Bill once the Bill is promulgated.